-Install your lawn immediately upon delivery by rolling out your instant turf.
+Install your lawn immediately upon delivery.
 Turf is a living plant that requires ground contact and moisture to survive.
-In hot weather, protect unlaid turf by placing stacks in shade, or lightly sprinkling with water.
+In hot weather, protect unlaid turf by placing stacks in the shade, or lightly sprinkling with water.
 Begin installing turf along the longest straight line such as a driveway or path.
 Butt and push edges and ends against each other tightly, without stretching.
-Avoid gaps or over lapping.
-Stagger the joints in each row in a brick like fashion, using a large knife to trim corners etc. Avoid leaving small strips at outer edges as they will not retain moisture.
-On slopes place turf across the slope.
+Avoid gaps or overlapping.
+Stagger the joints in each row in a brick-like fashion, using a large knife to cut turf or trim corners etc. Avoid leaving small strips at outer edges as they will not retain moisture.
+If you are laying your turf on a slope, be sure to place the turf rolls or strips across the slope.

 Rolling turf after laying is important.
-After installing the turf, roll on lawn with a lawn roller to improve turf to soil contact and remove air pockets.
+After the turf grass installation process, roll the lawn with a lawn roller to improve turf-to-soil contact and remove air pockets.

-Regular mowing with either a rotary or cylinder type mower is essential for your instant turf in Melbourne and Victoria.
+Regular mowing with either a rotary or cylinder-type mower is essential for your instant turf in Melbourne and Victoria.
 Your new instant lawn should be mown 10-14 days after installation.
-Continue to mow often, generally no more than 1/3 of the grass height at a mowing.
+Continue to mow often, generally no more than 1/3 of the grass height at mowing.
 Keep your mower blades sharp.
-For correct cutting heights refer to the Instant Turf page.
+For correct cutting heights, refer to the Instant Turf page.

 From time to time you may need advice or assistance in caring for your lawn.
 Contact us directly for the best lawn care advice possible.

 Keep in mind that your new lawn increases your property value significantly.
-With proper care it will remain a great asset, providing beauty, a clean playing surface and an improved environment for many years.
+Proper care will remain a great asset, providing beauty, a clean playing surface and an improved environment for many years.